RoryChenXY/aaic2026-shiny-research/README.md

 ## Before the workshop
 1. Install R: Download and install the latest version of R: https://cran.r-project.org/
 2. Install R Studio: Download and install the latest version of RStudio Desktop: https://posit.co/download/rstudio-desktop/
-3. Install required R packages: run setup.R
+3. Install R packages: Run `/setup/setup.R` to install required packages.
 4. Download or clone this repository
+5. Reach out if you have any issues

 ## Repository structure